“America’s Top Ten Countdown” with Wayne Allyn Root on Real America's Voice TV Network (VIDEO) | The Gateway Pundit | by Assistant Editor

-Plus, Wayne reveals the 10 most important stories in America this week for Conservatives!
+Wayne Allyn Root reveals the 10 Most Important Stories in America This Week for Conservatives!

 Wayne Allyn Root is known as “the Conservative Warrior.”
 Watch Wayne’s TV shows- “America’s Top Ten Countdown” on Real America’s Voice TV Network on Saturdays at Noon ET…and Wayne’s daily TV show on Lindell TV 2 at 7 pm ET at FrankSpeech.com.
 He is also host of the nationally-syndicated “Wayne Allyn Root: Raw & Unfiltered” on USA Audio Network, daily at 6 pm ET.
 Wayne’s latest book is a #1 bestseller, “The Great Patriot BUY-cott Book.”
 You can order here: https://www.amazon.com/Great-Patriot-BUY-cott-Book-Conservative/dp/099173372X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1676215826&sr=8-1